 Elmwood Park Zoo

 Celebrate Halloween all month long during Boo at the Zoo at Elmwood Park Zoo in Norristown.
-Each Saturday and Sunday in October, children are encouraged to dress up in their best costumes and bring their trick-or-treat bag for an afternoon of fun.
+Starting October 12 onwards, on each Saturday and Sunday in October children are encouraged to dress up in their best costumes and bring their trick-or-treat bag for an afternoon of fun.

 Northern Star Farm Fall Fest Weekends